jpcavenaghi/hemoglovida-panel/README.md

 ## 📄 Licença

-Este projeto é privado e de propriedade da HemogloVida.
+Este projeto está sob a licença MIT.